zhihanyang2022/normalizing-flows-pytorch/README.md

-# Variational inference with normalizing flows

-Unofficial implementation of "Variational inference with normalizing flows".
+This is an unofficial implementation of "Variational inference with normalizing flows".

 ```bibtex
 @inproceedings{rezende2015variational,